OpenVnmrJ/ovjTools/OSX.md

 make install
 ```

-## gcc v clang; 32 v 64 bit
+## gcc v clang;

-The build has been tested with a 32-bit build using clang, gcc, and gfortran.
+The build has been tested with a 64-bit build using clang, gcc, and gfortran.

-If you can build using 64-bit gcc or clang; please file a bug report and make a pull request!
-Note that all components will need to built 64-bits.

 ## Java 8